Classical languages of India with important One-liners

 • The concept of “classical language” originated in Europe.
 In 2004, the Government of India declared Tamil as a classical language.

-• A body of ancient literature or texts, which is considered a valuable heritage by generations of speakers.
+• Ancient Literature: It must possess a significant body of ancient literature or texts that are considered a valuable heritage by generations of speakers.

-• The literary tradition should be original and unique, and certainly not hired from another language community.
+• Original Literary Tradition: The literary tradition should be original and not borrowed from another speech community.

 Classical Languages of India

-Tamil was the first classical language of India declared by the Government of India in 2004.
+• Tamil was the first classical language of India, which was declared by the government of India in 2004.

 • In 2005, the government of India declared Sanskrit as a Classical Language of India.

-• The government gave the classical language status to Kannada and Telugu in 2008.
+• The government gave the status of classical language to Kannada and Telugu in 2008.

 • In 2014, Odia was also given the status of the Classical language.

-6 Classical Languages of India with Year of declaration
+11 Classical Languages of India with Year of Declaration

 1Tamil2004